ocaml/opam/master_changes.md

 ## Env
   * Fix shell detection on Windows when opam is called via Cygwin's /usr/bin/env even though cmd/powershell is used [#5797 @kit-ty-kate]
+  * Fix incorrect deduplication of environment variables on update.
+Effect was that FOO += "" would occlude the value of FOO in the environment [#5837 @dra27]

 ## Opamfile